Source-independent quantum random number generator against tailored detector blinding attacks: Defensive strategy

-We can extend the security analysis against detector blinding attacks to the $d$-dimensional measurement scenario.
+We can extend the security analysis against tailored detector blinding attacks to the $d$-dimensional measurement scenario.
 In $d$-dimensional measurement, the squashing model will squash the input signal into a qudit.
 There are $d$ possible outcomes when one measures the qudit in any qudit basis.
 The possible real outcomes of signals are no-click events, multiple-click events, and $d$ kinds of single-click events.
+The first two types of events are considered error events in $\mathbb{X}$-basis measurement and correct events in $\mathbb{Z}$-basis measurement.
 Single-click events are naturally related to the qudit measurement outcomes.
-The first two types of events are considered error events in $\mathbb{X}$-basis measurement and correct events in $\mathbb{Z}$-basis measurement.
-To avoid attacks in the dominant strategy case, Alice similarly needs to randomly select the $\left| 0 \right\rangle_x$ detector.
+Similarly, the $\left| 0 \right\rangle_x$ detector must be randomly selected.

-\section{Protocol description.}
+\section{Protocol description}